Parul3116/StudentManagementSystem/README.md

 # StudentManagementSystem

-A Spring Boot project for managing Students.
+A Spring Boot and Thymeleaf project for managing students.